Previous Science Café

 Thursday 29 September 2016

-Prof Chris Higgins, formerly Director of MRC clinical studies and Head of division of Medicine at Imperial and Vice Chancellor of Durham, will discuss Stem Cell Research, how it works, and it’s ethical dimensions.
+Prof Chris Higgins, formerly Director of MRC clinical studies and Head of division of Medicine at Imperial and Vice Chancellor of Durham, discussed Stem Cell Research, how it works, and it’s ethical dimensions.
 Given their unique regenerative abilities, stem cells offer new potential for treating diseases such as diabetes and heart disease.
 However, much work remains to be done in the laboratory and the clinic to understand how to use these cells for cell based therapies to treat disease.

 Versatile & Beneficial Microbes